Posts

 Image

-(Photo: Fransisco Kjolseth Salt Lake City Tribune) I read an interesting article today about chocolate milk in schools.
+I read an interesting article today about chocolate milk in schools.
 Yes, I know it has sugar in it and it isn't the healthiest thing for school lunch.
 But my kids don't drink plain milk.
 In fact, Son #2 was allergic to cow's milk when he was younger, but has out grown that allergy.
 In the article, there was someone from a health and fitness institute who recommended replacing cow's milk with soy or almond milk.
 Woah!
-Surely that person knows that in addition to cow's milk, soy and almond are among the top 8 things that cause allergic reactions and anaphylaxis.
+Surely that person knows that in addition to cow's milk, soy and almond are among the top 8 foods that cause allergic reactions and anaphylaxis.
 Click here for information about common food allergens.
-I know that people can outgrow milk allergies, but almond (or any tree nut allergy) is usually a life long allergy.
+People can outgrow milk allergies, but almond (or any tree nut allergy) is usually a life long allergy.
 Click here to read the article about the chocolate milk debate.
-In a study from the American Academy of Pediatrics Clinical Report Managment of Food Allergies in School Settings they s
+In a study from the American Academy of Pediatrics Clinical Report Managment of Food Allergies in School Settings they state that "Fatalities were noted to be over represent

 How your home affects asthma